Chukak/containers/python/README.md

 #### Methods

 ##### Create a stack
-To create a stack, just call the class `stack`.
+To create a stack, use the class `stack`.

 ```python
 s = stack()